tueimage/essential-skills/keras.md

 ---

-**Be aware that an code that imports Keras or TensorFlow will be run on the GPU automatically if you installed the GPU-optimized version of TensorFlow.
+**Be aware that any code that imports Keras or TensorFlow will be run on the GPU automatically if you installed the GPU-optimized version of TensorFlow.
 If you are running this script on a server with multiple GPUs, TensorFlow will greedily use all of them to run the script, even when you only import TensorFlow or Keras.
 That can also be annoying for people who were using the GPUs.
 Please use the instructions in hthe Linux tutorial [here](linux-essentials) to run the script on a single GPU and prevent this.**

 ---